-According to Martin et al., (2023), Mchare ancestral contributors were only from Musa acuminata ssp. and Musa schizocarpa.
+According to Martin et al. (2023), Mchare ancestral contributors were only from M. acuminata ssp. and M. schizocarpa.
 Thus, only polymorphic sites between and within these genetic groups were kept for the analysis.
-For this, sites containing private alleles from other species (i.e. Musa balbisiana or Australimusa, Supplementary data Table S2) were identified and removed using IdentPrivateAllele.py, allele_ratio_group.py and vcfSelect.py as previously described (Martin et al., 2023).
-If not removed, such sites would generate an important proportion of sites in accordance with the Mchare contribution only because they are homozygous in all individuals from Musa acuminata and/or Musa schizocarpa origin.
-The resulting vcf file contained 5 412 666 polymorphous SNP sites.
+For this, sites containing private alleles from other species (i.e. M. balbisiana or Australimusa; Supplementary Data Table S2) were identified and removed using IdentPrivateAllele.py, allele_ratio_group. py and vcfSelect.py as previously described (Martin et al., 2023).
+If not removed, such sites would generate an important proportion of sites in accordance with the Mchare contribution only because they are homozygous in all individuals with M. acuminata and/or M. schizocarpa origin.
+The resulting vcf file contained 5 412 666 polymorphic SNP sites.

-The analysis was then performed in several steps (Supplementary data Fig. S1, purple steps): (i) Selecting, for each duo (Mchare, potential child), only sites that are polymorphic within and/or between individuals of the duo using vcfFilter.1.0.py. (ii) Calculating, the proportion of sites validating a potential 1x contribution of Mchare to the potential child using the ACRO.py tool added to vcfhunter toolbox (Supplementary data Table S5). (iii) In case of a polyploid potential child, calculating the proportion of sites validating a potential 2x (recombined or un-recombined) contribution of Mchare to the potential child using the ACRO.py tool (Supplementary data Table S5). (iv) In case of polyploid potential child, looking for the proportion of sites validating a complete Mchare genome (i.e. un-recombined 2x gamete named hereafter 2x^c) in the potential child using vcfRemove.1.0.py (Supplementary data Table S5).
+The analysis was then performed in several steps (Supplementary Data Fig. S1, purple steps): (1) selecting, for each duo (Mchare, potential child), only sites that are polymorphic within and/or between individuals of the duo using vcfFilter.1.0.py; (2) calculating the proportion of sites validating a potential 1x contribution of Mchare to the potential child using the ACRO.py tool added to the vcfhunter toolbox (Supplementary Data Table S5); (3) in case of a polyploid potential child, calculating the proportion of sites validating a potential 2x (recombined or un-recombined) contribution of Mchare to the potential child using the ACRO.py tool (Supplementary Data Table S5); (4) in case of a polyploid potential child, looking for the proportion of sites validating a complete Mchare genome (i.e. un-recombined 2x gamete, named hereafter $2x^c$) in the potential child using vcfRemove.1.0.py (Supplementary Data Table S5).

-The summary statistics obtained from steps (ii, iii and iv) were used to identify potential duos with a Mchare contribution.
-For this, duos that have a proportion of SNP sites in accordance with a 1x or 2x contribution greater than 99% were selected (Supplementary data Table S5).
-This value was selected based on an observed shift in the summary statistics values (Supplementary data Table S5).
+The summary statistics obtained from steps 2, 3 and 4 were used to identify potential duos with a Mchare contribution.
+For this, duos that had a proportion of SNP sites in accordance with a 1x or 2x contribution >99 % were selected (Supplementary Data Table S5).
+This value was selected based on an observed shift in the summary statistic values (Supplementary Data Table S5).